DerekKent/derekkent.com/CONTRIBUTING.md

 ### Reporting Bugs

 You don't have to know how to code to contribute.
-We make every effort to review and test code, but with the huge variety of different devices and browsers, bugs are an innevitability.
+We make every effort to review and test code, but with the huge variety of different devices and browsers, bugs are an inevitability.
 If you find an issue, chances are other people are going to be affected by it as well.
 By reporting issues, you help us improve the user experience and better reach more people to spread our message.

 Following the below guidelines helps us more quickly understand and address the issue you're reporting.